 “In short, the present state of the record shows no real reason, grounded in data, facts, or other evidence, why the Commonwealth accomplishes anything by implementing a 20-day deadline that deprives the individual plaintiffs of their right to vote,” Suffolk Superior Court Judge Douglas Wilkins wrote in his decision.

 “If you cannot cast a ballot, you have no voice in this Commonwealth and in this nation,” government enforcement partner Kirsten Mayer said in court.

-The Ropes & Gray team working on a pro bono basis as co-counsel to the ACLU includes government enforcement partner Kirsten Mayer, and associates Patrick Welsh and Nicholas Bradley.
+The Ropes & Gray team working on a pro bono basis as co-counsel to the ACLU includes government enforcement partner Kirsten Mayer and associate Patrick Welsh.

 To read coverage from The Boston Globe, click here (subscription required).

 To read coverage from Law360, click here (subscription required).

 To read Ropes & Gray’s announcement that was published when the case was filed, click here.